Everyone seems to be talking about CBD at the moment.

 The modern equivalent of the cigarette is the vape, of course.
-It is not recommend to suddenly adopt a nicotine habit, but choosing a CBD vape has become a popular alternative to CBD drops and capsules.
+It is not recommended to suddenly adopt a nicotine habit, but choosing a CBD vape from a well-known brand like Cibdol has become a popular alternative to CBD drops and capsules.
 The clever thing about this is that by inhaling vaporised CBD, it can get to work much faster, as it does not have to travel through the entire digestive system before it enters the bloodstream.

 Reducing those physical tics